Ultralimits, Amenable actions and Entropy: Introduction

 Our main object of interest is the \textbf{minimal entropy number} defined for a \(G\)-space \(X\) as follows:

-Here, by a \(G\)-space we mean that \(X\) is a Borel space equipped with a fixed measure class which is \(G\)-invariant, \(M(X)\) denotes the collection of probability measures on \(X\) of this measure class. \\ In \cite{sayag2022entropy} we proved that when \(G\) is amenable one has \(I_{\lambda,f}(G)=0\).
-In this paper we extend this result to amenable actions in the sense of Zimmer: \begin{thmx}[See Theorem \ref{Theorem entropy and amenability}] Let \(G\) be a discrete countable group and let \(S\) be an amenable \(G\)-space.
+Here, by a \(G\)-space we mean that \(X\) is a Borel space equipped with a fixed measure class which is \(G\)-invariant, \(M(X)\) denotes the collection of probability measures on \(X\) of this measure class. \\ One has the following topological variant - let \(X\) be a topological \(G\)-space and let \(M_{top}(X)\) be the collection of all Borel measures.
+Define

+We note that although \(\nu\) is not assumed to be quasi-invariant one can easily adapt the definition for this case (see subsection \ref{subsection Recollection of Entropy}).\\ In \cite{sayag2022entropy}, we proved that when \(G\) is amenable one has \(I_{\lambda,f}(G)=0\).
+In the present paper we extend this result to amenable actions in the sense of Zimmer (e.g. \cite{zimmer1978amenable}): \begin{thmx}[See Theorem \ref{Theorem entropy and amenability}] Let \(G\) be a discrete countable group and let \(S\) be an amenable \(G\)-space.
 Then for any \(\lambda,f\) as above we have:

-\end{thmx} Our proof of Theorem \ref{Theorem C} is based on an ultralimit realization of generalized Poisson boundaries, as well as the main result of \cite{Amenable}.\\ Theorem \ref{Theorem C} has interesting corollaries in regard to entropy on topological boundaries.
-To describe them, we observe that the minimal entropy number admits the following variation in the context of topological actions: Let \(X\) be a topological \(G\)-space and let \(M_{top}(X)\) be the collection of all Borel measures.
-Define

-We note that although \(\nu\) is not assumed to be quasi-invariant one can easily adapt the definition for this case (see subsection \ref{subsection Recollection of Entropy}).\\ Adams established in \cite{ADAMS1994765} the boundary amenability of the Gromov boundary of hyperbolic groups.
-Based on Theorem \ref{Theorem C} we deduce: \begin{thmx}[See Theorem \ref{Theorem Entropy for hyperbolic groups}] Let \(G\) be a word-hyperbolic group and \(\partial G\) be its Gromov boundary.
+\end{thmx} Our proof of Theorem \ref{Theorem entropy for amenable intro} is based on the ideas of \cite{sayag2022entropy}, an ultralimit realization of Poisson boundaries of time-dependent matrix-valued random walks, as well as Elliott-Giordano realization of amenable actions as such Poisson boundaries (e.g. \cite{Amenable}).\\ Theorem \ref{Theorem entropy for amenable intro} combined with the work of Adams on boundary amenability of the Gromov boundary of hyperbolic groups (e.g. \cite{ADAMS1994765}) implies the following: \begin{thmx}[See Theorem \ref{Theorem Entropy for hyperbolic groups}] Let \(G\) be a hyperbolic group and \(\partial G\) be its Gromov boundary.
 Then for any \(\lambda,f\) as above we have: